 Do native bees make honey?

 Of the approximately 1700 species of Australian native bees, only 11 are classes as 'highly social' bees, which means they live as a community in a hive.
 These highly social native bees produce a small amount of honey, called 'Sugarbag'.
-One Australian native bee hive can make up to 1kg per year; in comparison, honey bees produce more than 100kg of honey per year.
+One Australian native bee hive can make up to 1kg per year; in comparison, european honey bees can produce more than 100kg of honey per year.

 Can I harvest the honey from an Australian native bee hive?